giefortunaQA/IMS_Project/README.md

 Git bash - to clone this repo <br />
 Java 11 - to run the program <br />
-Maven  - to run the unit tests
+Maven  - to run the unit tests <br />
+MySQL

 ### Installing